-Given the design of the DWGM and nature of the DTS, some of the major short-run unmanageable risk factors25 for participants26 in the DWGM which could lead to a high MCP - either through the market clearing price or a high-cost constrained-on resource - include:
+Given the design of the DWGM and nature of the DTS, some of the major short-run unmanageable risk factors24 for participants in the DWGM which could lead to a high MCP - either through the market clearing price or a high-cost constrained-on resource - include:

-- Production failure on a high-demand day. - Pipeline compressor failure limiting ability to move gas. - Very high demand (beyond expectations), e.g., due to: - Extremely cold weather - High rate of gas export to support other markets in stressed situation. - High GPG demand (e.g., surprise event during the day). - Low reserves of stored gas (e.g., LNG to support Melbourne).
+- Production failure on a high-demand day. - Pipeline compressor failure limiting ability to move gas. - Very high demand (beyond expectations), e.g., due to: - Extremely cold weather - High rate of gas export to support other markets in stressed situation. - High GPG demand (e.g., surprise event during the day). - Low reserves of stored gas (e.g., LNG to support Melbourne). - VoLL triggered by bidding behaviour at a system withdrawal point (e.g., failure to schedule supply to hedge that position which drives price to VoLL).